My Gender Will Always Be So Much More Than What My Family Defines It As

 I recorded my track for TONE Vol. 2 — a collection of affirmations, meditations, and words of self-care wisdom by Latine and Black people for Latine and Black people — all the way back in January.
 I wanted it to be validating and gender-affirming for those suffering through gender dysphoria or living in a household where they’re constantly misgendered.
 I thought about what I would want to hear if I was in that situation.
 I hadn’t experienced it at that point, not fully — until just a few weeks ago.

-I had my rite-of-passage gender crisis last year when I first moved to Brooklyn from New Jersey.
+I had my rite-of-passage gender crisis last year.
 It was my first experience living alone; for the first time in my adult life, I had my own bedroom.
 It was a place where I could finally process all of my messy emotions and think about my identity, without having to focus on anything else or worrying about someone potentially catching me.
 Then, last summer, I came out publicly as non-binary — I've even written about it plenty of times since then.
 But despite everything I've shared, my parents still don't use my correct pronouns.

 Advertisement